polimao/laravel-cheat-sheet/README.md

 ### Introduction
 - Laravel Cheat Sheet is a sublime text package.
-- Suitable for using Laravel framework for PHP developers
+- Suitable for PHP developers use the Laravel framework
-- It is I collect and sort out their Laravel development manual（more reference[laravel cheat sheet](http://cheats.jesse-obrien.ca/)）
+- I have collected and sorted the Laravel development manual（more reference[laravel cheat sheet](http://cheats.jesse-obrien.ca/)）
 - Support laravel latest version 5.*

 # Graphic